2br-2b/Github-Copilot-Project/README.md

 This is a project (currently a Junior Seminar, potentially a Senior Thesis) I'm working on about Github Copilot and about how it will effect the teaching/learning environment.

+To read the current version, _**[CLICK HERE](https://github.com/2br-2b/Github-Copilot-Project/blob/junior-seminar/Report.md)**_.

 # 🙋 Help me out!

-Right now, I'm working on [determining my experimental methodology](Methodology.md) and working on [my outline](Outline.md).
-Feel free to help me out or give me any feedback you have!
+Right now, I'm working on [determining my experimental methodology](Methodology.md).
+I just finished my Junior Seminar report - I just need to touch it up a bit before I submit it to some journals.
+Feel free to give me

-# 🤔 Updates

-If you want updates on the project, watch this repository.
-I'll be posting major updates in the releases section of the repo.

 ---